sinandogans/LeetCode/README.md

 # LeetCode
-I am solving and uploading the answers of LeetCode problems.
+I am solving and uploading the solutions of LeetCode problems.